 Deaths caused by stroke age 65+

 - Every year, more than 795,000 people in the United States have a stroke.
 About 610,000 of these are first or new strokes.*

-- Stroke is the third largest cause of death in the U.S.
+- Stroke is the fourth largest cause of death in the U.S.